allenc125789/Homelab/VLANs/Windows-VLAN.md

 ## Description

 Windows based segment of the network.
 These servers are administrated remotely by using the **Server Manager** and **Admin Center** via the domain controller, *home-ok-ws01p* on a personally created domain admin account.
-All computers (minus the one Linux Virtual Machine) on the network are apart of the turtlenas.com domain.
+All computers (minus the one Linux Virtual Machine) on the network are connected to the turtlenas.com domain.

 ## VLAN 2, Windows (192.168.0.100 - 149)